boardzilla/boardzilla-docs/docs/game/players.md

 It is common to subclass the [`Player`](../api/classes/Player) class with a player class suited to a particular game.
-For this reason, installing Boardzilla automatically creates this subclass, to which you can add properties and methods to it as you progress.
-Typically this is where you keep per-player state, like any per-player scoring.
+For this reason, installing Boardzilla automatically creates this subclass in `game/index.ts`, to which you can add properties and methods to it as you progress.
+Typically this is where you keep per-player state, e.g. any per-player scoring.

 The player object is used in many places in Boardzilla.
 Most importantly, it is the argument sent to every [Action](actions).
 For this reason, the Player